-- Other non-invasive imaging methods relevant for metabolic disease assessment such as (f)MRI, Raman and fluorescence imaging for instance could be used for more precise measurement of blood vessel function, detection of metabolic disease-related morphological changes, retinopathy for example by imaging of reflected light or changes of electromagnetic fields under appropriate anesthesia.
+- Other non-invasive imaging methods relevant for neurodegenerative disease assessment such as (f)MRI, PET scan, Raman and fluorescence imaging for instance could be used to assess the brain and the vasculature that nourishes the brain cells.
+MRI for instance allows to assess non-invasively blood vessel function (constriction/relaxation), detection of disease-related morphological brain changes and connectivity between brain regions and white matter integrity.
+MRI measurements are conducted under appropriate anesthesia to optimize image collection by preventing the animal from moving.